AJIDstorm/PsswdGen/README.md

 # PsswdGen
 Secure password generation using C#
+I wrote this for fun one day after getting annoyed coming up with passwords for various accounts